• Skip to main content

 Cajun food is just one branch of that cuisine known as Southern Food.
 If you love it like we do you'll want to check out Southern Food: Then & Now.

-We want to be sure y’all understand that we do love it.
-There’s that delicious recipe for Steak Butter plus Grilled Shrimp Skewers and Cajun Grilled Chicken Wings.
-They’re all awesome and we know you’ll love them too, and they all involve a Cajun Butter.
+However, we want to be sure y'all understand that we do love butter.
+There's that delicious recipe for Steak Butter plus Grilled Shrimp Skewers and Cajun Grilled Chicken Wings.
+They're all awesome and we know you'll love them too, and they all involve a Cajun Butter.

 If serving as a main dish you could always complete your meal with Red Beans and Rice.
 This version is a copycat from Popeyes.